kojix2/ruby-htslib/README.md

 [GNU Autotools](https://en.wikipedia.org/wiki/GNU_Autotools) is required to compile htslib.

-Many macro functions are used in HTSlib.
-Since these macro functions cannot be called using FFI, they must be reimplemented in Ruby.
+HTSlib has many macro functions.
+These macro functions cannot be called from FFI and must be reimplemented in Ruby.

 * Use the new version of Ruby to take full advantage of Ruby's potential.
   * This is possible because we have a small number of users.